Do Go On - 206 - Dungeons and Dragons

 Yeah.

-But not of the game of the business.
+But not of the game, the business?

-Really, there was a Yinn and Yang thing there that they could have worked together.
+they could have worked together.

-No one had a Yang.
+No one had a yang.

-Didn't have two Yangs to rub together.
+Didn't have two yangs to rub together.

-So that's almost something.
+So it's almost something.

 It is almost something, yes.

-And if that wasn't about enough, the two creators, Guy Gax and Dave Anderson also had a dispute
+And if that wasn't bad enough, the two creators, Guy Gax and Dave Anderson,

-over royalties and credit, and they sued each other before coming to an agreement that
+and they sued each other before coming to an agreement that they reportedly can't talk about.

 They continue to talk a bit of shit about each other.

-Nothing more.
+Nothing more

-Dave can't design his way out of a paper bag.
+Dave can't design his way

-We just walk out of it.
+We'd just walk out of it

-I mean, how big is a paper bag?
+I mean how big is a paper bag

-it's like, one of a tux shop lunch bag.
+One of a tuck shop lunch bag

-Oh, so just pull it off your head.
+Oh so just pull it off your head

-That's really easy.
+That's really easy

-But despite not being able to design that paper bag,
+But despite not being able to design that paper bag

 Dave was a bit nicer.